DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

 ## Project

 It is recommended that you create your project in [Big Bang's Sandbox](https://repo1.dso.mil/big-bang/apps/sandbox).
 This allows you to leverage Big Bang's pipelines, collaborate with Big Bang developers, and easily migrate to a fully graduated project.

 You will need to request a sandbox project and Developer access from a Big Bang team member.

 ## Helm Chart

 Big Bang requires a Helm chart to deploy your package.
 This Helm chart must be enhanced to support full integration with Big Bang components.

 ### Cloning Upstream

 To minimize maintenance, it is preferable to reuse existing Helm charts available in the community (upstream).
 Changes to the upstream Helm chart should be made with new files when possible, and always clearly marked as Big Bang additions.

 > Sometimes, it is not possible to find an upstream Helm chart and you must develop your own.
 This is beyond the scope of this document.

 1. Identify the location of an existing Helm chart for the package.

     > If selecting between several Helm charts, give preference to a Helm chart that:
     >
-    > - Was created by the company that owns the package
+    > * Was created by the company that owns the package;
-    > - Has recent and frequent updates
+    > * Has recent and frequent updates;
-    > - Offers maximum flexibility through values
+    > * Offers maximum flexibility through values;
-    > - Does not bundle several packages together (unless they can be individually disabled)
+    > * Does not bundle several packages together (unless they can be individually disabled); and
-    > - Provides advanced features like high availability, scaling, affinity, taints/tolerations, and security context
+    > * Provides advanced features like high availability, scaling, affinity, taints/tolerations, and security context.

 1. Using [Kpt](https://googlecontainertools.github.io/kpt/installation/), create a clone of the package's Helm chart